Please scroll to the bottom of this page for check-in instructions, details about parking and transportation, and other important information.

 Court-Kay-Bauer Halls, Mews Hall, Cook House, Bethe House, Keeton House, and Rose House are air-controlled buildings, but do not have individual air vents in each room, nor thermostats.
 Of note, west campus rooms have ceiling fans to complement the building's fixed temperature setting.
 All air-controlled buildings have a temperature setting between 71 and 74 degrees.

-Mary Donlon Hall and High Rise 5 are not air conditioned or air controlled.
+High Rise 5 is not air conditioned or air controlled.

 Disabilities: Adaptive accommodations are available for those with disabilities.
 Please refer to the Disability Housing Requests section at the bottom of this page.